Dronworks/CleanCodeAndDesignPatternsLearning/Concepts.md

 ### Deisgn Patterns
 - **Creational** - deal with the process of creation objects of classes.
+- **Structural** -
-- **Structural** - how we create or compose objects (add another object to an object and have a composition).
+  - how we create or compose objects (add another object to an object and have a composition).
 How to arrange classes and objects so we can derive functionality from them.
+  - How classes and objects are arranged or composed.
 - **Behavioral** - how classes and objects interact and communicate with each other.
 So we can derrive the functionality.